aurorasmiles/WorldGuardDocs/source/troubleshooting/event-logging.rst

 Displaying Internal Events
 ==========================

-There is only a hanful of internal events that are used to funnel Bukkit's events.
+There is only a handful of internal events that are used to funnel Bukkit's events.
 It's possible to output these events as they are created to the server log, which allows you to:

 * Figure out which blacklist event is being triggered for certain actions
 * See whether WorldGuard is handling an action at all